 Malawi has very few natural resources.
 While surrounding African countries contain vast amounts of gold, diamonds and other resources, Malawi does not.
 Its Gross Domestic Product (GDP) is just $650 per person, per year.
 To put this in perspective, the Gross Domestic Product for an American is over $ 40,000 per year.
 It is extremely difficult for the people of Malawi to escape the cycle of poverty because options are incredibly limited.
-By producing the cloth grocery bag, the Malawians can create an economy for themselves.
-They can then provide for themselves instead of having to rely on charity.
+By producing Africa Bags, the Malawians can create an economy to provide for themselves instead of relying on charity.
 The Malawian citizens will be empowered to change their lives for the better.

 The economy is predominately agricultural, with about 90% of the population living in rural areas.
 Agriculture accounted for nearly 36% of GDP and 80% of export revenues in 2005.
 Tobacco accounts for over 60% of exports.
 The economy depends on substantial inflows of economic assistance from the International Monetay Fund (IMF), the World Bank, and individual donor nations.
 In late 2000, Malawi was approved for relief under the Heavily Indebted Poor Countries (HIPC) program.
 The government faces strong challenges, including developing a market economy, improving educational facilities, facing up to environmental problems, dealing with the rapidly growing problem of HIV/AIDS, and satisfying foreign donors that fiscal discipline is being tightened.